gallexi/darray/README.md

 ----

 #### da_foreachr
-Reverse for-each loop-block. `da_foreachr` is simmilar to `da_foreach` but uses reverse iteration (from the last element to the first) rather than forward iteration through the darray.
+Reverse for-each loop-block. `da_foreachr` is similar to `da_foreach` but uses reverse iteration (from the last element to the first) rather than forward iteration through the darray.

 Due to the macro implementation of `da_foreachr` the type of elements in the darray must be specified with `ELEM_TYPE` to ensure correct iterator assignment internal to `da_foreachr`.
 ```C